Scheduled triggers

 Monthly triggers

-on_days The days of the week the trigger should activate on
+on_days The day of the week the trigger should activate on.
+Provide the on_week_num value along with this field.
+Yes

 Example monthly trigger